OpenCCTV/sampleGenerator/README.md

 # About

-Generate monitor metrics samples for benchmarking.
+Generate monitor metrics sample data for benchmarking.